Front Yard Initiative Terms & Conditions

 - Pre-existing projects, projects that don’t remove pavement, and projects where front yard parking (as defined in the current CZO) is present are not eligible for the Front Yard Initiative.

-- May include the front yard, public right of way (with approval from DPW), side, and back yards.
-Neutral grounds are not eligible.
+- May include the front yard, public right of way, and side yards.
+Backyards (starting in 2019) and neutral grounds are not eligible.

 - All improvements must be based on a design approved by the UC, which approval will be based on the “Design Requirements” document.